-Also known as Ophichthus altipennis, Black-finned Sand Eel, Highfin Snake Eel, Longfin Snake Eel, Rice-paddy Eel.
+Also known as Blackfin Snake Eel, Black-finned Sand Eel, Highfin Snake Eel, Longfin Snake Eel, Rice-paddy Eel.

-Found singly usually buried in the sand near coral reefs, with just the head showing with a few cleaner shrimps crawling over their heads close to coral reefs.
+Found singly over inshore waters, buried in soft bottoms with just the head showing with a few cleaner shrimps crawling over their heads close to coral reefs.

 They feed on cephalopods, crustaceans, and small fish.